burgosLeo96/gen-ai-bootcamp/gen-ai-bootcamp/tasks/gen_ai_training/README.md

 - **AI Chat Completion**: Uses the `ChatCompletionService` to generate chat responses based on user prompts.
 - **Currency Conversion**: Converts currency amounts using real-time exchange rates.
 - **Embeddings API**: Builds, stores, and searches for embeddings in a QDrant DB instance.
+- **RAG API**: Generates text based on the knowledge sources.
+The knowledge source is the boy who cries the wolf tale.

 ## Technologies Used